proxystore/proxystore/docs/guides/endpoints.rst

    Configured endpoint my-endpoint <12b8f3b6-6c0e-4141-b851-870895e3eb3c>.

    To start the endpoint:
-       $ proxystore-endpoint start my-endpoint.
+       $ proxystore-endpoint start my-endpoint

 Endpoint configurations are stored to ``~/.proxystore/{endpoint-name}`` and contain the name, UUID, host address, port, and singaling server address.

 #. **Name:** readable name of the endpoint.
 Used for management in the CLI and
    to improve log readability.
-#. **UUID:** the primary identifier of the endpoint.
+#. **UUID:** primary identifier of the endpoint.
 The signaling server will
    use this UUID to keep track of endpoints.
-#. **Host address:** the address of the host that this endpoint will be running
+#. **Host address:** host address of the Quart app for the endpoint.
-   on.
-If unspecified when configuring the endpoint, the IP address of the current host will be used.
+   Defaults to the IP address of host the endpoint is configured on.
+   Note: this address is only used by clients within the local network and can be set to *localhost* if the client and endpoints are on the same host.
-#. **Port:** port the endpoint REST server will be listening on (defaults to
+#. **Port:** port the Quart app for the endpoint will listening on.
+Defaults to
-   9753).
+   9753.
 #. **Signaling server address**: address of signaling server to use for peer
    connections.
 All endpoints that may peer with each other must use the same signaling server.
 Signaling servers are optional, and if unspecified, the